Ransomware attacks have significantly more consequences than the cost of remediation, assessment and regulatory reporting.

 As initially reported on The Intercept, GCHQ (the UK Governments equivalent of the NSA) and the NSA were able to hack Kaspersky Software's ant-virus software to track users and infiltrate networks.
 This information comes directly from documents released by Edward Snowden.
 The hacked software was then used to monitor email and web traffic to obtain intelligence. [...]

-Anthem, the second largest health insurance company operating under Anthem Blue Cross, Anthem Blue Cross and Blue Shield Amerigroup and Healthlink has suffered a massive data breach.
+Anthem, the second largest health insurance company operating under Anthem Blue Cross, Anthem Blue Cross and Blue Shield Amerigroup and Healthlink has suffered a massive data breach, aptly coined the Anthem Data Breach.
 The company announced that they have been the victim of a "very sophisticated external cyber attack" on their system.
-The information compromised includes names, birthdays, medical ID's, Social [...]
+The information [...]